laurasootes/deep-learning-intro/_episodes/01-introduction.md

 - "Identify the inputs and outputs of a deep neural network."
 - "Explain the operations performed in a single neuron"
 - "Test that you have correctly installed the Keras, Seaborn and Sklearn libraries"
+- "Describe what a loss function is"

 keypoints:
 - "Machine learning is the process where computers learn to recognise patterns of data."
 - "Artificial neural networks are a machine learning technique based on a model inspired by groups of neurons in the brain."
 - "Artificial neural networks can be trained on example data."
 - "Deep Learning is a machine learning technique based on using many artificial neurons arranged in layers."
+- "Neural networks learn by minimizing a loss function."
 - "Deep Learning is well suited to classification and prediction problems such as image recognition."
 - "To use Deep Learning effectively we need to go through a workflow of: defining the problem, identifying inputs and outputs, preparing data, choosing the type of network, choosing a loss function, training the model, tuning Hyperparameters, measuring performance before we can classify data."
 - "Keras is a Deep Learning library that is easier to use than many of the alternatives such as TensorFlow and PyTorch."